Bryan De La Cruz Player Props: Marlins vs. Nationals

 Bryan De La Cruz At The Plate

-- De La Cruz is hitting .280 with 14 doubles, eight home runs and 21 walks.
+- De La Cruz has 14 doubles, eight home runs and 21 walks while batting .275.

-- Among the qualified hitters in MLB play, his batting average ranks 42nd, his on-base percentage ranks 78th, and he is 69th in the league in slugging.
+- Among qualified hitters in MLB action, he ranks 48th in batting average, 90th in on-base percentage, and 83rd in slugging.

-- Looking at the 63 games he has played this season, he's homered in eight of them (12.7%), and in 3% of his trips to the plate.
+- In eight games this season, he has hit a home run (12.5%, and 3% of his trips to the plate).

-- In 21 games this year (33.3%), De La Cruz has picked up an RBI, and in 10 of those games (15.9%) he had more than one.
-He has also driven in three or more of his team's runs in four contests.
+- De La Cruz has picked up an RBI in 32.8% of his games this season, with more than one RBI in 15.6% of his games.
+He has also driven in three or more runs in four contests.

-- He has scored a run in 21 games this year, with multiple runs six times.
+- He has scored a run in 21 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.